 Hi!
 My name is Jen and I’m The Chaos Boss.
-Before kids, I was a high school visual art teacher who was constantly told, “Wow, you’re surprisingly Type-A for your occupation.”
+By trade, I am a visual art teacher who is constantly told, “Wow, you’re surprisingly Type-A for your occupation.”

 That assessment (while true) always interested me.
 Yes, most people that fit into the artist stereotype are not the neatest of beings.
 And yes, it’s a fact that art-making can be messy and chaotic.
 But to me, chaos is not equivalent to bad.
 Order and chaos have a wonderfully symbiotic relationship: there must be order for chaos to exist, and there must be chaos for order to exist.